 The trip to San Bernando Archipelago from Rincon del Mar costs 50, 000 COP and it can also be arranged from your hotel.

 At first, I walked around looking for better deals (as I learned in the past, you can often get a better deal if you browse around or try to get a better price).
 But it is not the case in Rincon del Mar.
 All the tour operators belong to the association, and the prices are set.
 So spare yourself some time and book your tours with your hostel.

 I would think this thing can get boring.
-In fact, after four nights in Rincon, I extended my days for additional three nights.
+In fact, after four nights in Rincon del Mar, I extended my days for an additional three nights.
 I just couldn’t get enough of waking up in the morning to the waves of the sea and spending my siestas in the hammock reading or just napping.

 I was meant to get a lot of work done while there.
 Guess what?
 I didn’t.
-Something about the town’s slow pace strips you completely of the guilt of not doing anything.
+Something about Rincon del Mar’s slow pace strips you completely of the guilt of not doing anything.
 I loved it, and I miss Rincon greatly!